Bounds for Laplace eigenvalues of Kaehler metrics: Laplace eigenvalues of analytic subvarieties

+By elliptic regularity we see that inequality~\eqref{p:r4} holds for an arbitrary compactly supported smooth function $v$.
+Now, since the set of compactly supported smooth functions is dense among all $L^2$-integrable functions, it is straightforward to see that inequality~\eqref{p:r4} holds for any $L^2$-integrable function $v$.

-for any $u$, $v\in\mathcal D(\Delta_\Sigma)$.
-Hence, the operator $\Delta_\Sigma$ is symmetric and has a self-adjoint extension $\bar\Delta$ to an unbounded linear operator on $L^2(\Sigma^n)$, see~\cite[Lemma~1.2.8]{BD}.
-Using relation~\eqref{p:r2}, by elliptic regularity it is straightforward to conclude that the resolvent of $\bar\Delta$ is a bounded linear operator $L^2(\Sigma^n)\to W^{1,2}(\Sigma^n)$.
-As is shown in the proof of~\cite[Theorem~5.3]{LT95} the inclusion $W^{1,2}(\Sigma^n)\subset L^2(\Sigma^n)$ is compact, and we conclude that the resolvent of $\bar\Delta$ is also compact.
+Thus, the resolvent of $\bar\Delta$ is indeed a bounded linear operator $L^2(\Sigma^n)\to W^{1,2}(\Sigma^n)$.
+As is shown in the proof of~\cite[Theorem~5.3]{LT95}, the inclusion $W^{1,2}(\Sigma^n)\subset L^2(\Sigma^n)$ is compact, and we conclude that the resolvent of $\bar\Delta$ is also compact.
 Hence, the operator $\bar\Delta$ has discrete spectrum.
 By elliptic regularity the eigenfunctions of $\bar\Delta$ are smooth, and by~\cite[Lemma~1.2.2]{BD} the self-adjoint extension is unique. \end{proof}

 In the argument above we used the statement from the proof of~\cite[Theorem~5.3]{LT95} that the inclusion $W^{1,2}(\Sigma^n)\subset L^2(\Sigma^n)$ is compact.
 This is the only place where the hypothesis that a metric $g$ on $M^{n+l}$ is K\"ahler is used.
 The main ingredient in the argument is a version of the Sobolev inequality.
-In more detail, $\Sigma^n$ is a minimal current in $M^{n+l}$, and after an isometric embedding $M^{n+l}\to\mathbb R^m$, is a current of bounded mean curvature in the Euclidean space $\mathbb R^m$ to which the Michael and Simon version of the Sobolev inequality applies, see~\cite{MS73}.
+In more detail, the subvariety $\Sigma^n$ is a minimal current in $M^{n+l}$, and after an isometric embedding $M^{n+l}\to\mathbb R^m$, is a current of bounded mean curvature in the Euclidean space $\mathbb R^m$ to which the Michael and Simon version of the Sobolev inequality applies, see~\cite{MS73}.

+Due to the choice of the domain $\mathcal D(\Delta_\Sigma)$, the self-adjoint extension of $\Delta_\Sigma$ is often referred to as the Dirichlet Laplacian on $\Sigma^n$.
+Note that in this context the Sobolev space $W^{1,2}_0(\Sigma^n_*)$, the closure in the Sobolev norm of compactly supported smooth functions, coincides with the Sobolev space $W^{1,2}(\Sigma^n)$, see the proof of~\cite[Theorem~4.1]{LT95}, and~\cite[Section~3]{Yosh97}.
+In particular, the domain $\mathcal D(\Delta_\Sigma)$ is dense in the Sobolev space $W^{1,2}(\Sigma^n)$.
+We use this observation below for the construction of test-functions for the Laplace eigenvalues on $\Sigma^n_*$.